-This article is in honor of my beloved father Marvin.
-Today, May 15th, is his birthday.
+This article is in honor of my beloved father.
+Reading the Energy of My Father

 Paradoxically that same day, I did a reading for my niece that portended the beginning of her new family.
 We were readying ourselves for a party and while my niece blew out my hair, I did a reading for her.
 She was very interested in knowing how her love life would proceed because she had called off an engagement three months earlier.
 She was very ready and open for a healthy and loving relationship.